detjensrobert/arch-pandoc-container/README.md

   - `-v $(pwd):/data`
 - To avoid output being owned by `root`, run the entrypoint as your UID/GID.
   - `-u $(id -u):$(id -g)`
+  - *NOTE: if using rootless containers, e.g. `podman`, don't include this!*

+    `root` in the container is already mapped to your normal user.

 Use this as a drop-in for standard `pandoc`: